 Decimal type column

-For easier management, we recommend that you you have separate data-masking policies for each schema.
+For easier management of data-masking policies, create separate data-masking policies for each schema.

-Best Practice: To avoid data inconsistencies, use the format-preserving data masking type for Primary Key, Foreign Key data types instead of shuffling.
+Best Practice: To avoid data inconsistencies, use the format-preserving data masking type for the Primary Key and Foreign Key data types, instead of shuffling.

 Data Masking changes are irreversible and might destroy the data.